Nadya Prasetyo: Architecture + Drafting Portfolio

 Architectural Graduate | December 2024 - January 2025 | Australia

-• Co-designed project concepts, analyses, schedules and final working drawings for an office fit-out project using Revit with 6 team members
+• Co-designed project concepts, analyses, schedules and final working drawings for an office fit-out project using Revit with a team of 6

 • Organized and ensured consistency of working drawings to standards